 Curious about a career in UX writing?
 It’s an exciting and relatively new field in the world of user experience design.
-If you’ve got a knack for words and a keen interest in creating great user experiences, it could be just the career path for you—whether you’re new to all things UX, or you’re already working in the field and looking to up-skill.
+If you’ve got a knack for words and a keen interest in creating great user experiences, it could be just the career path for you—whether you’re new to all things UX, or you’re already working in the field and looking to up-skill and become a full-stack designer.

 In this guide, we’ll share seven excellent UX writing courses to get you started.
 Here are the courses we’ll look at: